AYDA Awards

 • Practicality:

-Design is fit to deliver with materials and technology that are readily available in the market today.
+The design is suitable for delivery with materials and technology readily available on the market today.

 • Could your design be implemented using processes, materials and technologies available or in development today?